marionettejs/backbone.marionette/docs/marionette.application.module.md

 ### Preventing Auto-Start Of Modules

 The default behavior of modules is that they start with the application.
-If you wish to manually start a module instead of having the application start it, you can do so with the `startWithParent` property:
+If you wish to manually start a module instead, you can change this behavior with the `startWithParent` property.

 ```js
 var fooModule = MyApp.module("Foo", function(){